isomerpages/mof-gfg/_about-g20-epg/EPG Members.md

 		<td width="50%"><img width="287px" length="289px" src="/images/Members/Jean-Claude%20TRICHET.jpg"></td>
 	</tr>
 	<tr><td width="50%"><b>Raghuram G. Rajan</b>
-		Katherine Dusak Miller Distinguished Service Professor of Finance at Booth School of Business at the University of Chicago; former Governor of the Reserve Bank of India; former Economic Counsellor and Director of Research of the IMF</td>
+		<br>Katherine Dusak Miller Distinguished Service Professor of Finance at Booth School of Business at the University of Chicago; former Governor of the Reserve Bank of India; former Economic Counsellor and Director of Research of the IMF</td>
 	<td width="50%"><b>Jean-Claude Trichet</b>

-		Chairman of the European Group of the Trilateral Commission; Chairman of the Board of the Bruegel Institute; former President of the European Central Bank
+		<br>Chairman of the European Group of the Trilateral Commission; Chairman of the Board of the Bruegel Institute; former President of the European Central Bank
 </td>
 	</tr>